LukasSeiler/DIDIPE/README.md

 Downloads-folder:

 ```
-Contains all PDF-Files which can be downloaded from the website.
+Contains all the PDF-Files which can be downloaded from the website.
 ```

 ## REST API's